 - Compulsory equipment: You must carry in your car at all time a warning triangle and a reflective jacket which must be kept within reach of the driver’s seat so that you can put it on before exiting the car.
 (See below for information on compulsory snow chains.)

 - Winter tyres: we strongly recommend that you drive to Chamonix in winter with winter tyres.
 These are much more effective as soon as temperatures drop below 7ºC, and will often allow you to drive in snowy conditions without having to use snow chains.

 - Snow chains: you should also carry these in your vehicle and know how to use them in case of heavy snow.
 There may be times where road signs indicate that you must fit snow chains to your car.
 Some of our properties are also located down smaller or steeper lanes where you may need to use snow chains more often (we will indicate this to you when we send the driving directions).

 If you would like additional information or help just get in touch with us email@example.com.
 See also details for discounted car hire if you are flying and need to pick up car hire from the airport.

 P&O Ferries – Dover to Calais (crossing about 75 mins)

 Tel: 08705 20 20 20 for bookings / 0870 600 0611 for information.

 Preparing for your arrival in resort

 Once you have paid the final balance on your Chamonix All Year accommodation we will send you the address and directions to the property.
-We meet all our guests on arrival at the property so we can give you the keys and any information you may need for your holiday.
-Once you know your travel plans please contact us so that we know roughly what time you will be arriving in resort, and we can make arrangements to meet you.
+We’ll also be in touch to organise your check-in at the property and explain how you can get the keys.
+Once you know your travel plans please contact us so that we know roughly what time you will be arriving in resort so we can organise your check-in.